By Lawrence “Buddy” Martin

 Concerning the Pentecostal altar

-The UPC has such a stress on having to speak in tongues to be saved that an altar service can seem to be a total frenzy.
+Pentecostalism has such a stress on having to speak in tongues to be saved that an altar service can seem to be a total frenzy.
+(Not sure how much or if any of this has changed over time.)

 (At least to an outsider.
 There is nothing in a Pentecostal altar service that even faintly resembles what happened in Acts.
 The three times in Acts where people spoke in other languages, it was always in a group setting.
 It was always without expectation. — There was no seeking — Each instance was a sovereign act of God.
 That is not at all what you see in Pentecostalism today.)